revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 <blockquote>

-When we create a variable with in a method, it cannot be accessed outside that method.
+When we create a variable within a method, it cannot be accessed outside that method.
 The scope of that variable is a local scope.

 **Example:** Here `age` is a variable declared inside the `printAge()` method.
 It can be accessed only inside the `printAge()`.
 So, we can say `age` variable has a local scope